 Full-Body Burn, "The Thing From Another World."
 The monster in this 1950s classic wreaks havoc on the people in the movie.
 In order to defeat the monster, they set him on fire.
 And while it may be just a movie, some poor stuntman had to be one of the first (if not the first) to have his entire body set on fire in order to get the shot.
 The effect was achieved without any injury, and full-body burns became common in horror movies and thrillers for decades to come.

-Chariot Race, "Ben-Hur" features some of the most impressive (and dangerous) stunts in film history.
+Chariot Race, "Ben-Hur."
+Generally considered to be one of the best action scenes ever, the chariot race in "Ben-Hur" features some of the most impressive (and dangerous) stunts in film history.
 Multiple stuntmen are thrown violently from various chariots, and many seem to just narrowly avoid getting trampled.
 It's no wonder that the urban legend persists that a stuntman can be seen dying in the movie—a legend that is strongly denied by almost everyone who worked on the film.

 Car vs. Elevated Train, "The French Connection."
 Director William Friedkin is not known for responsibility or caution.
 No greater evidence of this can be found than the famous chase scene in the movie, where Gene Hackman barrels through New York City in order to stop someone on an elevated train.
 There are several heart-stopping moments in the movie, particularly if the viewer knows many of the shots in the movie are "real," meaning traffic was not closed off in order to shoot the scene.
 Some instances of cars that were supposed to narrowly miss oncoming vehicles accidentally collided, many of which you can still see in the movie.